-Mary MacDonald, who is now the executive director of Archery Canada, was working at uOttawa as the Student-Athlete Services Officer while I was a student-athlete with the women’s hockey team.
+Mary MacDonald was working at uOttawa as the Student-Athlete Services Officer while I was a student-athlete with the women’s hockey team.
 I told her that if she ever changed jobs to let me know because I would love to do what she was doing.
 She was hired to manage the International Program with U SPORTS and she passed along my message to her boss at the time.
-I ended up going to Russia for the Universiade with Mary years later.
+I ended up going to Russia for the World University Games with Mary years later.
 She is still a role model for me!

 2. Who has had the most influence on your career?

 Sport has always been part of my upbringing.
 My Grandma Sullivan was coaching hockey in the 1940s and my Grandpa Smith was a scout for the Chicago Blackhawks.
 I have had so many people help me out along the way.
 I have an awesome group of women in my life who are inspirational and encourage me to keep learning and growing and to be my best self.

 3. What is your greatest sporting moment or achievement?